Dalhousie’s Office of Commercialization and Industry Engagement (OCIE) has four key functions:

-The objective of the ILI Office is to mobilize available knowledge into active service to benefit society and maximize academic, economic, and financial impacts, and to share information, skills or discoveries so as broad a group of stakeholders as possible benefit from that earned knowledge and technology.
-ILI proactively works to support the university community to inform and advise researchers, support receptor capacity in the community at large, and lead the foster the growth of start-ups companies.
+The objective of OCIE is to mobilize available knowledge into active service to benefit society and maximize academic, economic, and financial impacts, and to share information, skills or discoveries so as broad a group of stakeholders as possible benefit from that earned knowledge and technology.
+OCIE proactively works to support the university community to inform and advise researchers, support receptor capacity in the community at large, and lead the foster the growth of startup companies.

-ILI will help you manage outgoing relationships with industry partners and generate new ones.
-ILI facilitates relationships between companies and researchers to foster collaboration.
-One way ILI does this is by helping to navigate commercialization funding resources, such as:
+OCIE will help you manage outgoing relationships with industry partners and generate new ones.
+The office also helps to navigate commercialization funding resources, such as:

 Early Stage Commercialization Fund: Innovacorp’s Early Stage Commercialization Fund (ESCF) helps move Nova Scotia’s university and community college research to market.
 Funds can be used to assess market potential, develop go-to-market strategies, perform strategic planning, create/update business plans, assist with intellectual property protection strategies, finish proof-of-concept development, build prototypes and leverage of other funds.
 Up to $50,000 in funding is available per project.

 Natural Sciences and Engineering Research Council of Canada Grants: NSERC has a number of programs to generate and nurture industry engagement with academic research.

 NSERC Connect helps to build a new relationship with an academic researcher.

 Idea to Innovation (I2I) accelerates the pre-competitive development of promising technology originating from the university and promote its transfer to a new or established Canadian company.